 Forced registration is when users are required to register for an account before completing an action on the site.
 This might be as simple as adding their name and email address.
 However, it could be more extensive, like submitting their social security number, driver's license, passport number, or other personal information.

-As a product designer, you may want to use forced registration because it’s easy to implement and helps collect information about your users.
-However, forcing someone to register before using a product could mean losing out on potential customers who aren’t willing to spend that much time filling out forms.
+As a product designer, you may want to use forced registration because it's easy to implement and helps collect user information.
+However, forcing someone to register before using a product could mean losing out on potential customers who aren't willing to spend that much time filling out forms.
 Users are more likely to abandon a site or an app if they have to fill out a form before using it.
 So what should you do instead?

-Instead of forcing registration, try creating personalised experiences for each visitor by tracking their actions and providing relevant content based on what they’ve done in the past.
-It’s important not only because people like feeling special but also because we remember things better when they’re personalised.
+Instead of forcing registration, try creating personalised experiences for each visitor by tracking their actions and providing relevant content based on what they've done in the past.
+It's important because people like feeling special and because we remember things better when they're personalised.

 2 – Weak Call To Action